 - 196 seals (harp, hooded, harbor, and gray seals)

 - 186 non marine turtles (red-bellied cooters, diamondback terrapins, and box turtles)

 - Conducted the first known successful “total ear canal ablation and ventral bulla osteotomy” surgery on a seal, resulting in the animal’s successful rehabilitation and release back into the wild.

 - Provide the only known Stranded Marine Mammal and Sea Turtle Morphological Parasite Identification Laboratory service.

-- Analyzed approximately 400 parasite samples collected from the Deepwater Horizon Oil Spill.
+- Analyzed approximately 400 parasite samples collected from marine mammals that stranded as a result of the Deepwater Horizon Oil Spill.

 - Publish scientific papers and presented at numerous scientific conferences.

 - Offer interesting volunteer opportunities to approximately 100 teens and adults.

 - Contribute to the economic revitalization of Main Street, Buzzards Bay.

 - Actively partner with over 35 local organizations, community groups, government agencies, and schools.